4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 The city of Kandy is probably best known for its gorgeous centrepiece lake.
 This pretty lake dominates most of the cultural capital and is a fantastic place for a stroll and for photography opportunities.

-Be aware that when you stroll around you might get approached by locals asking for money or trying to direct you towards a ‘Cultural Dance Show’.
+Be aware that when you stroll around, you might get approached by locals asking for money or trying to direct you to a ‘Cultural Dance Show’.

 Kandy tour

-You could always book an all-inclusive City Tour of Kandy to visit most of the major sights in and around the city with a qualified Kandy guide.
+You could always book an all-inclusive City Tour of Kandy with a qualified Kandy guide to visit most of the major sights in and around the city.

 Temple of the Tooth Relic

-The Temple of the tooth relic (the sacred tooth of the Buddha) is a famous pilgrimage site that is popular with locals and tourists.
+The Temple of the Tooth Relic (the sacred tooth of the Buddha) is a famous pilgrimage site popular with both locals and tourists.

 Like most sacred sites in Sri Lanka, there is a dress code for the Temple of the Tooth Relic.